andreafabrizi/DNSProxy/README.md

 `apt-get install libcurl4-openssl-dev curl libsslcommon2-dev \
 libssl-dev ca-certs brotli gnutls-bin openssl libtlsh-dev`

-Once done with installing such pre-requisites, compile with classic:
+Once done with installing such pre-requisites, compile with:
-`make all` or simply `nake`
+`make`

 ## Installing

 #### STEP 1.
 Create access to an HTTP(S) nameserver webservice
-Deploy **nslookup.php** on a webserver, possibly not your local machine (see DISCLAIMER).
+Deploy **nslookup-doh.php** on a webserver, possibly not your local machine (see DISCLAIMER).
 If you ignore how-to carry on such deploy task or you do not have access to any of such webservers, just use my own webservice, as suggested in usage examples.